mfoc/monitor-internet-connection/README.md

 OR

-1) Download via your Internet Browser by selecting the `Clone or Download` button on the [github repository page](https://github.com/mfoc/Monitor-Internet-Connection) and then selecting `Download zip`.
+1) Download via your Internet Browser by selecting the `Clone or Download` button on the [Monitor-Internet-Connection github repository page](https://github.com/mfoc/Monitor-Internet-Connection) and then selecting `Download zip`.
 Save the zip file to your current working directory and extract it there.

 How do I run the program monitor-internet-connection.py
 -------------------------------------------------------

-1)  From the working directory in the Console/Terminal, change to the `Monitor-Internet-Connection` folder.
+1)  From the working directory in the console/terminal, change to the `Monitor-Internet-Connection` folder.
 ```console
 cd Monitor-Internet-Connection/
 ```

-2) Run the following command in the Console/Terminal
+2) Run the following command in the console/terminal
 ```console
 python monitor-internet-connection.py
 ```